codedex-io/github-chapter-2-contributions/README.md

 <!--  Be sure to add your contribution to the bottom of the page!  -->

+Hi, my name is Rodrixel!
+This was added on 05 july 2025 🎮

 Hi!
 Sebastian here.
 This was added on 16 March 2024. 💛

 Hi!
 Thien was here ^\_^!
 Mar 16th 2024 💖